 - I gave a talk on the value of atmospheric modelling at the UOW Budding Ideas research showcase.

 I am always open to enquiries from students interested in undergraduate, honours, or PhD research and typically have a number of possible projects in mind.
 Previous experience with computer programming is useful but not necessary.
-If you are a prospective student with a background in chemistry, earth science, environmental science, maths, or computer science and have an interest in atmospheric science, send me an email!
+If you are a prospective student with a background in chemistry, earth science, environmental science, math, physics, or computer science and have an interest in atmospheric modelling, send me an email!
 Other opportunities in the Centre for Atmospheric Chemistry can be found at http://smah.uow.edu.au/cac/opportunities/index.html.